brittonlaroche/Oracle-Confluent-MongoDB/README.md

 [https://confluent.cloud](https://confluent.cloud) and [https://confluent.cloud](https://confluent.cloud)

+Lets start by opening the Confluent Cloud console window.
+Navigate to "Enviroments" and select the "default" environment where we created our basic cluster.
+Click on the basic cluster we just created and select "Connectors" on the left hand side menu.

+In the connectors console we will see a list of connectors (if we have any) and a button in the upper right that says "Add a Connector."
+Click the add a connector button and search for MongoDB.
+Lets select the fully managed "MongoDB Sink Connector" and we will begin configuration.

 # Create a JDBC Source Connector For Oracle

 # Migrate live orders in real-time from Oracle to MongoDB Atlas